-- 78. Damore was terminated on Monday, August 7, 2017 at approximately 6:00 p.m., via telephone, as he had been working from home that day, pursuant to Google HR's instruction following the Alex Hidalgo threat of August 4. - 79.
+- 70. Damore was terminated on Monday, August 7, 2017 at approximately 6:00 p.m., via telephone, as he had been working from home that day, pursuant to HR's instruction following the Alex Hidalgo threat of August 4. - 71.
 Damore received a call from Rao, who was also joined by Wu.
-After exchanging pleasantries, Damore informed Rao and Wu that he had filed a complaint that morning with the NLRB, due to Google's prohibition of his engagement in a protected concerted activity (discussing workplace conditions with his coworkers).
-Rao and Wu did not respond to this point. - 80.
+After exchanging pleasantries, Damore informed Rao and Wu that he had filed a complaint that morning with the NLRB, due to Defendant's prohibition of his engagement in a protected concerted activity (discussing workplace conditions with his coworkers).
+Rao and Wu did not respond to this point. - 72.
 Wu told Damore he was being terminated for "perpetuating gender stereotypes."
 Rao then stated this was the Google' final decision.
-When Damore attempted to explain why his termination was unlawful, Rao stated that there would be no discussion.
-The stated reason for firing Damore was pretextual; Damore was fired because he was a member of a Google-disfavored race, because he was male, and because of his actual or perceived political views. - 81.
-During the call when Google terminated Damore, neither Wu nor Rao identified any Google policy or procedure that Damore had violated. - 82.
-Upon information and belief, the decision to fire Damore was discussed and approved at the highest levels of Google management, involving not only Sundar Pichai but also the company's founders and senior executives of Alphabet.
+When Damore attempted to explain why his termination was unlawful, Rao stated there would be no discussion. - 73.
+During the call when they terminated Damore, Neither Wu nor Rao identified any Google policy or procedure that Damore had violated.

-Google Employees Were Awarded Bonuses for Arguing Against Damore's Views
+Google Employees Were Awarded Bonuses for Arguing against Damore's Views

-- 83. Not only did Google summarily terminate Damore for his political views relating to workplace issues, but it also rewarded Google employees who disagreed with and disparaged Damore. - 84.
+- 74. Not only did Google terminate Damore for his political views relating to workplace issues, but they then rewarded individuals who disagreed with and disparaged Damore. - 75.
 The Google Recognition Team allowed employees to give fellow employees "Peer Bonuses" for arguing against Damore's political viewpoints.
 Peer Bonuses were typically reserved for outstanding work performance or for going above and beyond an employee's job duties.
-Defending the leftist agenda, or defending violations of California employment law, is not in any Google employee's official job description. - 85.
-In but one example of Google rewarding Damore critics financially, an employee gave a Peer Bonus to another employee, stating that the bonus was for "speaking up for googley values and promoting [diversity and inclusion] in the wretched hive of scum and villainy that is [Damore's Memo]."
+Defending the liberal agenda, or defending violations of California employment law, is not in any Google employee's job description. - 76.
+In one example of this, an employee gave a Peer Bonus to another employee, and stated that the bonus was for "speaking up for googley values and promoting [diversity and inclusion] in the wretched hive of scum and villainy that is [Damore's Memo]."
 The Google Recognition Team reviewed this justification, considered it appropriate, and allowed the bonus to proceed.